paireks/dotbim-blender/README.md

 ```cmd
 pip install --target="your\path" dotbimpy
 ```
+Additional note: sometimes it requires to open cmd with admin rights (if there is no permission to access to that directory).

 2. Download this repo with Code -> Download ZIP
 3. Install add-on normally as described here: https://docs.blender.org/manual/en/latest/editors/preferences/addons.html